Language selection

 While Barbados is ineligible for Official Development Assistance, it benefits from Canada’s support through regional initiatives that have strengthened national statistics for policy making, public financial management, access to justice and private sector development.

 Following the devastating 2017 hurricane season in the Caribbean, Canada announced a 5-year $100 million Pledge for Caribbean Reconstruction and Economic and Climate Resilience to support Barbados and the region.
 The pledge was fulfilled in 2022 and included support to strengthen natural disaster planning and response through the Barbados-based Caribbean Disaster Emergency Management Agency (CDEMA).
+In May 2024, Canada signed a Memorandum of Understanding with CDEMA to improve tactical mobility coordination for enhanced disaster response.
 Canada’s support to CDEMA and the World Food Programme has also provided for a regional logistics hub in Barbados to facilitate the delivery of assistance in response to emergencies, such as natural disasters and the COVID-19 pandemic, across the Eastern Caribbean.

 A principle means of support to the Caribbean is technical assistance and training to increase the capacity of governments and organizations.
 For instance, the Canada-CARICOM Expert Deployment Mechanism provides technical assistance to CARICOM governments, including Barbados, to help diversify and strengthen the economy, build climate resilient communities, and reduce gender and economic inequalities.